-We think there is a tremendous opportunity that most companies aren’t taking seriously enough.
-The reason, of course, is quite simple — everyone is copying the average — a mistake as old as the world.
+We think there is a tremendous opportunity that most professional services firms aren’t taking seriously enough.
+The reason, of course, is quite simple — everyone is “copycating” the average.

 Who is this landing page optimization checklist for?

-These are the best practices of conversion rate optimization that are meant for founders, executives and key stakeholders who are experienced in digital marketing.
+These are the best practices of conversion rate optimization that are meant for principals, executives and key stakeholders of professional services firms who are somewhat experienced in digital marketing.
 This checklist serves as a guide towards understanding the process behind the creation of conversion optimization strategies using the techniques and principles outlined further.

 This guide is thorough, yet might not be complete.
 It contains thought-provoking concepts that require experience and patience; it will transform along with our knowledge about the facilitation of the conversion.